gradle/develocity-build-config-samples/convention-develocity-gradle-plugin/README.md

 }
 ```

-For each new release of the convention plugin, builds will need to be explicitly updated.
+For each new release of the convention plugin, consuming builds will need to be explicitly updated.

 ### Content